MANOJHC/node-SNS/README.md

 ## Publish And Delete Topic

-This Function Will Pulish the Topic & We will delte the Topic using Boolean
+This Function Will Publish the Topic & We will delete the Topic using Boolean

 ```js